Witness describes how George Floyd's consciousness 'floated away' as testimony begins in Derek Chauvin trial

 The day's second witness, Alisha Oyler, a Speedway cashier, recorded seven videos of the incident standing across the street from Cup Foods.

-"Because the police were messing with people, and it's wrong," Olyer testified when asked why she kept video recording.
+"Because the police were messing with people, and it's wrong," Oyler testified when asked why she kept video recording.

 A 12-member jury made up two white men, four white women, three Black men, one Black woman and two women who identify as mixed race will decide Chauvin's fate and whether he will face years in prison.